liusseka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. Multiple permissions: This script adds execute permissions to the owner and group owner, and read permissions to other users, to the file hello.
 7. Everybody!: This script adds execute permissions to all groups to the file hello
 8. James Bond: This script adds all permisions to other users and none to owner and group
+9. John Doe: This script sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello